Once you’ve chosen where you want to go to university and what you’d like to study, you can get started on your Ucas application.

 Is there a fee for submitting a university application?

-For 2024 entry, you’ll have to pay an application fee of £27.50 – it's the same amount whether you're applying to one course or multiple.
+For 2026 entry, you’ll pay an application fee of £28.95.
+It's the same amount whether you're applying to one course or multiple.

 Your school or college might handle the payment on your behalf, in which case they’ll let you know if and when you need to pay them first.
 They might also ask you to pay Ucas directly yourself instead, which you’d need to do before your reference is added.